-- offline client authentication, ensured by caching credentials from centralized identity and authentication stores locally - improved consistency of the authentication process, because it is not necessary to maintain both a central account and a local user account for offline authentication - integration with other services, such as sudo - host-based access control (HBAC) authorization certmonger
+- Offline client authentication, ensured by caching credentials from centralized identity and authentication stores locally - Improved consistency of the authentication process, because it is not necessary to maintain both a central account and a local user account for offline authentication - Integration with other services, such as sudo - Host-based access control (HBAC) authorization certmonger

-With SSSD, the IdM administrators can define all identity configuration centrally in the IdM server, while caching allows the local system to continue normal authentication operations if the IdM server becomes unavailable or if the client becomes offline.
+With SSSD, the IdM administrators can define all identity configuration centrally in the IdM server.
+Caching enables the local system to continue normal authentication operations if the IdM server becomes unavailable or if the client becomes offline.